 I feel that I have some explanations about my goals hiking in the Canyons and Mountains West.

 My goal is to emulate Andrew Skurka’s Great Western Loop hike in sections.
 Andrew did the most incredible thru hike ever, travelling near to 7000 miles in about six months, on what he calls the Great Western Loop – a melange of the great trails in the west.
 He is one of my hero’s, right up there with John Muir, Henry David Thoreau and others.
 I know that is quite the statement, but I believe he has a heart for the wilderness and its future.
 Google it for details at http://andrewskurka.com

 My design is a far different style of hiking, doing the loop in big sections, over a period of years.
 The scope of my hike is a bit longer with more time spent on side excursions and explorations.
 I will probably hike over 8000 miles by the time I close the loop.

 Thus far I have completed the Pacific Crest and the Arizona National Scenic Trails, a traverse of Joshua Tree National Park, a section of The Grand Enchantment Trail between the AZT and the CDT, a section North on the CDT from the Gila Wilderness to Cuba, New Mexico, The Montana and Idaho section of the CDT and the CDT in Wyoming to the South End of the Wind River Range.
-This is a distance of about 5300 Miles.
-Only 3000 or so miles to go to close the loop!
+This is a distance of about 5800 Miles.
+Only 2500 or so miles to go to close the loop!

 If you are paying attention you will note that The Great Loop does not include the whole of the PCT and the AZT.
 I elected to hike the entire length of these trails, just because I was there.
 To be honest, to say I am hiking the Great Loop is just a way of creating a goal for myself.
 Also to create a concept for those following my eccentric excursion , a means to view my progress.
 In reality, just like so many hikers on the long trails these days, I am simply just out hiking a lot of trail.